 Photographers need a good eye, lots of practice and usually take classes to understand their equipment and constantly changing software.

 Photography is a 21st century communications skill, useful in any profession.
 Professional photographers may use their skills in many industries.
-They may also work as independent businesspeople, as contractors or as artists.
+They may become business owners, contractors or artists.